sequana/rnaseq/README.rst

 ========= ====================================================================
 Version   Description
 ========= ====================================================================
+0.17.0    * fastp step changed to use sequana-wrappers.
+Slight change in
+            config file.
+The reverse and forward adapter options called rev and fwd have been dropped in favor of a single adapters option. v0.17.0 config and schema are not compatible with previous versions.
-0.16.1    * fix bug in feature counts automatic strand balance detection.
-Was
-            always using the stranded case (2).
+          * Update singularity containers and add new one for fastp 0.16.1    * fix bug in feature counts automatic strand balance detection.
+Was always using the stranded case (2).
           * add singularity workflow for testing